winitzki/scall/tutorial/programming_dhall.md

        }
 ```

-While these four constructions do automatically produce some evidence values for the filterable typeclass, the results might not be what we expect.
+While these four constructions do automatically produce some evidence values for the filterable typeclasses, the results might not be what we expect.
 To see what kind of filtering logic comes out of those definitions, consider the Church-encoded `CList` functor defined as the least fixpoint `LFix (FList a)`, where `FList a b = Optional (Pair a b)` as we defined earlier.

 A `Filterable` evidence for `CList` requires a value of type `∀(b : Type) → Filterable (λ(a : Type) → FList a b)`; that is, a `Filterable` evidence for `FList a b` with respect to `a` with fixed `b`.